bradfa/resume/resume.md

 ## Employment

-### 2015 to present: Kodak Alaris - Embedded Linux Software Engineer
+### 2015 to 2020: Kodak Alaris - Embedded Linux Software Engineer

 * U-Boot and Linux kernel development for ARM and x86 based products.
 * Leader for implementation of OpenEmbedded (Yocto Project) based build systems